Aggressive Representation on Immigration Issues

-Our Los Angeles immigration attorneys are here to help if you have questions or concerns about whether you meet these guidelines, as well as whether you are eligible to request a DACA renewal.
+Our immigration attorney in Los Angeless are here to help if you have questions or concerns about whether you meet these guidelines, as well as whether you are eligible to request a DACA renewal.

 When You Should File Your DACA Renewal Application

-At the Law Offices of Joshua L. Goldstein, P.C., we recommend following the guidelines USCIS has provided, which are to request a DACA renewal between 150 to 120 days (four to five months) before your initial grant of DACA expires.
+At the Goldstein Immigration Lawyers, we recommend following the guidelines USCIS has provided, which are to request a DACA renewal between 150 to 120 days (four to five months) before your initial grant of DACA expires.
 To find out when your DACA expires, look on your original DACA approval notice, as well as on your Employment Authorization Document (EAD).